Ōtorohanga

 Ōtorohanga is a north King Country town in the Waikato region in the North Island of New Zealand.
 It is located 53 km south of Hamilton and 18 km north of Te Kūiti, on the Waipā River.
 It is a service town for the surrounding dairy-farming district.
-It is recognised as the "gateway" to the Waitomo Caves and as the "Kiwiana Town" of New Zealand.
-Until 2007, Ōtorohanga held a yearly 'Kiwiana Festival.'
+It is recognised as the "gateway" to the Waitomo Caves and as the "Kiwiana Town" of New Zealand. Ōtorohanga held a yearly 'Kiwiana Festival' until 2007.